Euromov-DHM

 Co-director: Prof. Jacky Montmain (IMT Mines Alès)

-several experimental and technological platforms, a building on the Louis Leprince Ringuet technology campus (IMT Mines Alès) and premises dedicated to movement analysis for patients at the Nîmes (with a site in Le Grau du Roi) and Montpellier university hospitals and at the Beausoleil clinic (movement and sleep).
+The research unit is located at several sites: the EuroMov building (Veyrassi Campus, UFR STAPS, Montpellier), which also houses startups andseveral experimental and technological platforms, a building on the Louis Leprince Ringuet Technology Campus (IMT Mines Alès), and facilities dedicated to motion analysis for patients at the university hospitals in Nîmes (including the Grau-du-Roi site) and Montpellier, as well as at the Beausoleil Clinic (motion and sleep).

 The unit is organized into three scientific themes and two cross-cutting areas:

-Supervisors: University of Montpellier, IMT Mines Alès
+Supervising institutions: University of Montpellier, IMT Mines Alès

-Scientific divisions: Biology and Health (BS); Mathematics, Computer Science, Physics, and Systems (MIPS)
+Academic Divisions: Biology and Health (BS); Mathematics, Computer Science, Physics, and Systems (MIPS)